🍑 How to Choose Your First Butt Plug: Our Guide on Picking Your First Butt Plug

 Different materials harbor germs or bacteria in different ways, so your butt plug could be full of microscopic abominations despite your bona fide cleaning efforts.
 We're going to show you how to keep your butt plugs squeaky clean and perfectly safe to use.
 Silicone butt plugs and other silicone-made booty-calling anal toys should get some time with boiling water just to keep that bodily smell outta place.

 Pure silicone can be fully sanitized and is non-porous, meaning bacteria and germs can't thrive on its surface.
 You can use any cleaning method to keep your silicone butt plugs squeaky clean and in perfect shape.
 You have a lot of options on how to clean sex toys.
 Just how thorough you clean depends on the item.
-If it’s meant for anal play, consider giving it a good boil every few uses if possible, especially if you wish to keep that butt scent at bay.
+If it's meant for anal play, consider giving it a good boil every few uses if possible, especially if you wish to keep that butt scent at bay.
+Use specialized toy cleaners for convenient everyday cleaning.

 Metals such as medical-grade stainless steel and gold are non-porous, as are borosilicate glass (aka shatter-resistant Pyrex glass) and some other types of glass.

 For a regular wash, clean using a mild soap and warm water or a damp, soapy washcloth.
 If the product is labeled waterproof and is not motorized, you can boil underwater for three to four minutes to disinfect.
-To be on the safe side, we wouldn’t want to expose ceramic or glass to the high temperatures of boiling water or a dishwasher - you just never know and you’d be really sad to ruin a hella good toy.
+To be on the safe side, we wouldn't want to expose ceramic or glass to the high temperatures of boiling water or a dishwasher - you just never know and you'd be really sad to ruin a hella good toy.
+For comprehensive cleaning protocols including sterilization methods and material-specific guidance, see our complete sex toy cleaning guide.

 Personal Lubrication

-The anus doesn’t self-lubricate like the vagina does so be sure to apply a generous amount of lube and re-apply as needed.
+The anus doesn't self-lubricate like the vagina does so be sure to apply a generous amount of lube and re-apply as needed.
 Choosing the right lube is important too.
-Thicker lubes and jellies are great for anal play and considering the material of the butt plugs you’re using will help dictate whether you should use water or silicone-based lubricant.
+Thicker lubes and jellies are great for anal play and considering the material of the butt plugs you're using will help dictate whether you should use water or silicone-based lubricant.
+For detailed lube recommendations and product comparisons, see our expert guide on the best lubes for anal play.

 Highly recommended silicone lubes, are thick and long-lasting as compared to water-based lubes.
 But If you're looking for a silicone butt plug, go for a water-based lube as silicone-based lubes can, and will, compromise the structural integrity of your silicone butt plugs, or any other silicone-made sex toys, per se.
+Browse our complete anal lubricant collection for specialized formulas.

 Glass or stainless steel butt plugs work wonderfully with any lubricant.